zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/3/_index.md

 If you're using a driver other than the EC2 driver, you would see that driver listed in the **Driver** column.

 Our kitchen includes just one instance &ndash; a Windows Server 2012 R2 virtual machine that's configured to run the `default` suite.
-The `Last Action` column shows that the virtual machine was not yet created.
+The `Last Action` column shows that the virtual machine is not yet created.

 <a class="help-button radius" href="#" data-reveal-id="test-matrix-modal">Learn more about test matrices</a>